In the following cases your business will be directly impacted by EU Regulation 1020/2019:

 - gas appliances for cooking and heating purposes

 - recreational craft such as yachts and personal watercraft

 You may have noticed that these are all products that in the EU are required to be affixed with the CE marking.

 Responsibilities of the ‘economic operators’ under the Market Surveillance Regulation 2019/1020

-Let’s look in detail what are the responsibilities of these economic operators are.
+Let’s look in detail what are the responsibilities of these economic operators.
 The tasks are described in paragraph 3 of Article 4 of the Regulation:

-- First, to verify that the Declaration of Conformity and the Technical File with the product specific compliance files exist and ensuring that they can be made available to the market surveillance authorities upon their request.
+- First, to verify that the Declaration of Conformity and the Technical File with the product-specific compliance files exist and ensure that they can be made available to the market surveillance authorities upon their request.

 - Secondly, to be the single point of contact within the EU for the market surveillance authorities, in case they have questions about product compliance.

 - Also, they have a legal responsibility to inform the market surveillance authorities if they have reason to believe the product poses a risk, for example, because a serious incident happened.